-As with all teas, the water quality is crucial & we are always aware of that.
-So we start with filtered & revitalized water at proper temperature, ideal for this tea.
+As with all teas, the water quality is crucial, and we are always aware of that.
+So we start with filtered and revitalized water, at the proper temperature, ideal for this tea.

 And this is how this amazing tea looks like after steeping.

-Next comes our unrefined sugar & the lucky culture.
-Then the usual seven or so days fermentation process & then it's the bottling day.
+Then the usual seven or so days of fermentation, and then, it's bottling day.

 And our small batch is almost ready for second fermentation.

-We've had this Kombucha after 4-5 months & it was equally good as at the beginning, if not better.
+We've tried this Kombucha after 4-5 months and it was equally good, as at the beginning, if not better.

-Ingredients: Filtered & Revitalized Water, Live Kombucha Cultures, Unrefined Brown Sugar & Sheng Pu-erh
+Ingredients: Filtered and Revitalized Water, Live Kombucha Cultures, Unrefined Brown Sugar, and Sheng Pu-erh